Self-consistent determination of the many-body state of ultracold bosonic atoms in a one-dimensional harmonic trap: Introduction

+We employ in what follows a fully self-consistent many-body approach to describe phase-fluctuating 1Dcondensates, the multiconfigurational time-dependent Hartree (MCTDH) method for bosons~\cite{Meyer1990,alon2008}.
+The latter accommodates the correlations between all significantly occupied orbitals.
+As a consequence, the phase fluctuations develop a peak in position space, which is akin to what is obtained for a pair of bosons in Monte Carlo simulations at (infinitely) large interactions and low densities, that is in the Tonks-Girardeau limit \cite{Minguzzi}.
+We demonstrate that the fluctuation peak height is essentially proportional to the {\em degree of fragmentation} (defined in the below as the relative occupation of states outside the most occupied one), and are hence establishing the connection of the maximal magnitude of phase fluctuations (which are nonlocal in space) and the fragmentation degree.

-The importance of many-body correlations between all modes in the phase-fluctuating regime which we reveal can be verified by current experiments \cite{hofferberth,manz,schweigler2015,jacqmin,fang}.
-This facility of experimental access is in marked contrast to the large degrees of fragmentation necessary to observe significant density-density correlations \cite{Kang}.
-Our self-consistent many-body results therefore pave the way to study experimentally the many-body phenomenon of fragmentation in a single harmonic trap \cite{Bader}.
+{The importance of many-body correlations between all modes in the phase-fluctuating regime which we demonstrate can be revealed by realistically implementable experiments cf., e.g., \cite{hofferberth,manz,schweigler2015,jacqmin,fang}.
+This relative facility of experimental access} is in marked contrast to the large degrees of fragmentation necessary to observe significant density-density correlations \cite{Kang}.
+Our self-consistent many-body results therefore pave the way to study experimentally the low-dimensional many-body phenomena related to condensate fragmentation in a single harmonic trap \cite{Bader,FischerBader}.
 They provide a benchmark to correlate theory and experiment in quantum many-body physics, and in principle to arbitrarily high order in the correlation functions \cite{schweigler2015}.

+{Importantly, before we describe in detail our formalism and results, we note that we consider bosons in a {\em single} 1D harmonic trap, not in a 1D double well trap, for which the MCTDH approach has been employed previously, cf., e.g., \cite{Zoellner1,Sakmann}.
+In the latter case, the {\em externally imposed} one-body potential with a double-minimum preimposes a structure of the orbitals quite distinct from that of a single trap, and the fragmentation is (to some extent) extrinsically engineered as opposed to intrinsically caused by interactions. }

+{Furthermore, a salient property of the MCTDH method is to allow the basis functions to change their shape (as described in Appendix A of the paper), in contrast to exact diagonalization methods using a fixed basis of harmonic oscillator eigenfunction, cf., e.g., Ref~\cite{Haugset}.
+The MCTDH method is therefore capable to self-consistently describe spatial correlation dips in the first-order correlation function, as we reveal below.}